What are hotel distribution channels?

 Your hotel distribution: Direct or indirect?

-A lot of hoteliers may operate on the assumption that the benefits of a direct booking strategy will far outweigh distributing largely through third parties such as online travel agents (OTAs).
+A lot of hoteliers may operate on the assumption that the benefits of a direct booking strategy will far outweigh distributing largely through third parties.

 In particular, the costs associated with booking fees via OTAs are seen as a major pain point and that accepting a higher number of direct bookings will reduce costs and increase profit.